Stone-Path-Engineering/events/_posts/2026-06-11-firmware-fellowship.md

 **Place:** Area515, Des Moines Maker Space - 108 Jefferson Avenue, Des Moines, IA 50314

 Join us for Firmware Fellowship for our summer series!
-This technical discussion focuses on embedded firmware development best practices and provides a forum for developers to share expertise and learn from each other.
+This technical discussion series focuses on embedded firmware development best practices and provides a forum for developers to share expertise and learn from each other.
 We meet in a casual setting to share what we know and to learn from you!
 Don’t be afraid to join us, there won’t be any pop quizzes!

 Come nerd out with us on June 11th!
+We'll be taking a tour of Area515 and doing a code review on a state machine.
+If you have a short puece of code you'd like reviewed, feel free to bring it along!
+Also bring your current projects, in any state of completion to share!

 ![Icon](/assets/images/icon_firmware.png){:height="250px" width="250px"}